 The following command installs and starts the license server service using a configuration customized through one or more specified command-line options.
 For a description of the configuration values that can be updated from the install-script command line, see the next section, Configuration Values Editable from the Command Line.

-Task To install and start the license server service with updates to the default configuration sudo ./install-systemd.sh --user flexnetls01
+Task To install and start the license server service with updates to the default configuration

 Run the install script, specifying one or more command-line options to change specific configuration settings (for example, the user value, as shown here):